Rachel-Tookey/RecordShop_Security_Project/documentation/deploymentPlan.md

 **Stage 3: Test**

 - We will now perform further testing including:
-1. Integration tests (do all parts of teh application work together seemlessly?)
+1. Integration tests (do all parts of teh application work together seamlessly?)
-2. End to end testing (does it work as expected from an end-users perspective?)
+2. End-to-end testing (does it work as expected from an end-users perspective?)
 3. Performance / stress testing (can it handle the anticipated load?)
 4. Security testing (what are the vulnerabilities and security risks of the application?
 How can these be addressed?)